-2. Active acidity is equal to activity a ((or concentration for the dilute solution): Potential acidity is concentration of non-dissociated molecules of week acids and it is equal to difference between total and active acidities.
+Potential acidity is concentration of non-dissociated molecules of week acids and it is equal to difference between total and active acidities.

 Pathological processes may lead to pH changing of several biological liquids.
-Therefore the pH detection of biological liquids is used in diagnostics and therapy control.
-The detection The dof medium reaction and hydrogen ion concentration in biological liquids is necessary in biochemical studies.
+Therefore pH detection of biological liquids is used in diagnostics and therapy control.
+The detection of medium reaction and hydrogen ion concentration in biological liquids is important in biochemical studies.

 The detection of the pH value.
-Colorimetric pH detection is based on colour change of acid-base indicators.2, wh colour depends on the medium.
+Colorimetric pH detection is based on colour change of acid-base indicators (table 6.2), whose colour depends on the pH medium.
 Indicators may be one-coloured (have the colour only in alkaline medium, in acid medium they are colourless - phenolphthalein), and two-coloured (have different colour in alkaline medium and in acid medium - methyl orange).

-Each indicator is characterized by titration index and colour change interval.
+Each indicator is characterized by a titration index and colour change interval.

-itration index pT is the pH meaning in colour change interval characterized by the most sudden change of the indicator colour.

-olour change interval is the pH meaning interval Δ pH with eye-fixed change of the indicator colour. olour change interval limit is approximately equals pT± 1.
+A titration index pT is the pH meaning in the colour change interval characterized by the most sudden change of the indicator colour.
+A colour change interval is the pH meaning interval Δ pH with eye-fixed change of the indicator colour.
+A colour change interval limit approximately equals to pT± 1.

-During the detection of the solution pH you may use only that indicator wh colour change interval includes the pH meaning of analyzed solution.
+During the detection of the solution pH you may use only that indicator whose colour change interval includes the pH meaning of the analyzed solution.

-In acid In base Colour Indicator DpH рT Yellow 3.1 - 4.4Orange 3.7 Yellow 4.2-6.3 5.7 Red
+Colour Indicator In acid In base ∆pH рТ

+Methyl orange Orange Yellow 3.1-4.4 3.7

+Methyl red Red Yellow 4.2-6.3 5.7

+Litmus Red Indigo 5.0-8.0 7.0

+Phenolphthalein Colourless Reddish pink 8.2-10.0 9.0